 In 2019, First Church joined a national coalition gathered to remember the first arrival of enslaved Africans in America in 1619.
 We created a timeline based on the coalition’s model, but also including key dates in First Church’s own history to track inequality in America from 1619 to the present.

 Suggested readings include Dr. Ibram Kendi’s How to be an Antiracist and Layla Saad’s 28-day workbook White Supremacy and Me, with daily exercises and reflections for becoming an antiracist.
 Or see this growing list of antiracism resources including articles, films, blogs, and more.

 Owning Our History

-First Church has recently begun to acknowledge and wrestle with our historic complicity in slavery.
+First Church has begun to acknowledge and wrestle with our historic complicity in slavery.
 Our congregational records reveal that at least 36 persons (33 Africans and 3 Indigenous persons) were enslaved by First Church members and clergy between 1698 and 1783.
-After slavery in Massachusetts was abolished in 1783, First Church was largely silent on the great questions of slavery, abolition and emancipation through the Civil War and Reconstruction.
-We are currently engaging people within and beyond our congregation, and across racial and class lines, to discern together how we can publicly remember and honor the lives of enslaved persons that were part of our community while also acting to address the systemic racism in our lives, church and city today.
+After slavery in Massachusetts was abolished in 1783, First Church was largely silent on the great questions of slavery, abolition, and emancipation through the Civil War and Reconstruction.
+We are currently engaging people within and beyond our congregation, and across racial and class lines, to discern together how we can publicly remember and honor the lives of enslaved persons that were part of our community while also acting to address the systemic racism in our lives, our church, and our city today.